malston/CKA-StudyGuide/LabGuideAnswers/Part-5-Security.md

-*   Create the namespace “rbac-test”
+*   Create the namespace "rbac-test"
-*   Create the service account “rbac-test-sa”
+*   Create the service account "rbac-test-sa"
-*   Create a role “rbac-test-role” that grants the following pod level resources:
+*   Create a role "rbac-test-role" that grants the following pod level resources:
     *   Get
     *   Watch
     *   List
-*   Bind the “rbac-test-a” service account to the “rbac-test-role” role
+*   Bind the "rbac-test-a" service account to the "rbac-test-role" role

 ```